OliverWBurke/fast-api-learning/README.md

 This is the only endpoint that is a post endpoint.
 It just accepts a message as a path parameter, and returns the message sent in the response.

+## API Documentation

+### App Description
+We can set some metadata in the app when it is created.
+This will be shown in the swagger docs.
+I have completed most of the allowed parameters here, details of the parameters that can be passed are [here](https://fastapi.tiangolo.com/tutorial/metadata/#metadata-for-api)

 ## Running